Sediupled/Paperless-Website/README.md

 # Paperless-Website
 This is the official PaperLess DnD website, getting a steady hand on webdev.
 Full Stack is the keyword.
-Using the React Vite framework for the frontend and ASP.NET CORE for the backend.
+Using the React Vite framework for the frontend and ASP.NET Core for the backend.